ietf-wg-acme/acme/draft-ietf-acme-acme.md

 objects sent by the client, as well as any other fields that it does not recognize.
 If new fields are specified in the future, the specification of those fields MUST describe whether they can be provided by the client.
-The server MUST NOT reflect unrecognized fields in the resulting account object.
+The server MUST NOT reflect the "onlyReturnExisting" field or any unrecognized fields in the resulting account object.
 This allows clients to detect when servers do not support an extension field.

 The server SHOULD validate that the contact URLs in the "contact" field are valid and supported by the server.
 If the server validates contact URLs it MUST